Japanese Gift Tax: Limits for Expats with Non-US Spouses

 Remember: the tax code allows you to pay an unlimited amount of medical expenses if they are paid directly to the service provider.
 The same applies to tuition paid directly to colleges and universities.
 The education exclusion applies to tuition and no other educational costs, such as room and board, books, and equipment.
 The lifetime limit for gift tax can be used to protect amounts that exceed these tax-saving techniques.
 Once you are subject to gift tax, then that taxation rate ranges from 18%-40%.

 Greenback experts can make this simple.
-Sign up for a consultation now.
+Get started with us today.